 The initial excavation work shall be conducted when little rainfall is expected to keep sediment laden water from encroaching in to the exiting wetlands.
-Heavy duty equipment will be utilized for fill operation when constructing the roadway, but at no point shall equipment be allowed to enter the wetland.
+Heavy duty equipment will be utilized for excavation of the sediment basin and construction of the overall development, but at no point shall the equipment be allowed to enter the wetlands not proposed to be disturbed.
+The contractor shall install the rip-rap at a width no greater than 25 feet as measured along the stream centerline.